The Selection Documentation is the First Step

 This will give you information as to what skills are going to be useful in the mid-to- long term, and not just those that are listed in the selection documentation, and may give you the inside information that your competitors don’t have.

 Is the organisation going through any significant change, or is it likely to in the near future?
 This may have already been answered in he above question, but if not, it is good to clarify what changes may be happening to the position, and the work environment.
 If this is your dream job it is not good if there is about to be an organisational change and the duties of the position are going to change.
-Also, if there is a significant change coming and that does not worry you, it can be good to address your exibility and adaptability in your application, as this can be a big concern for hiring managers when bringing someone new into a changing environment.
+Also, if there is a significant change coming and that does not worry you, it can be good to address your adaptability in your application, as this can be a big concern for hiring managers when bringing someone new into a changing environment.

 If conditions of service, professional development and organisational culture are important to you it may be appropriate to ask about the hours of work in the area of the position, the organisation’s approach to professional development and the current organisational culture.